 Gilroy, who directs here as well, carries over a familiar structure from the trilogy to make audiences feel right at home despite Damon’s absence.
 We follow yet another betrayed engineered super-spy—this one named Aaron Cross, played by Jeremy Renner—as he runs for his life and seeks answers, while the agency who created him, seemingly even more clandestine than the CIA, operates beyond any reasonable guidelines to clean up their mistake.
 The hero teams with another female-sidekick-cum-romantic-interest, and together they hop the globe, while the intelligence goons try to gain ground from a control room buzzing with technical jargon, computer monitors, and security camera footage.
 Eventually, the agency activates another lone assassin from yet another super-spy project to kill the hero.
 Of course, that’s the basic outline of each Bourne film, but Gilroy’s mark resides in the buildup he’s added to the material this time around.

-Much about this scenario doesn’t work as well as the initial Bourne movies, as everyone’s objectives seem too one-note.
+Much about this scenario doesn’t work as well as in the initial Bourne movies, as everyone’s objectives seem too one-note.
 Consider the opposition, whose goal is no more complicated than cleaning up their mess.
 And how do they do it?
-By repeating a mistake they’ve made in every film in this series—sending a sole assassin to kill another.
+By repeating a mistake, they’ve made in every film in this series—sending a sole assassin to kill another.
 Norton can deliver lines like “We are morally indefensible and absolutely necessary” to convince us of his villainous status against our comparatively moral hero, but is there nothing more to him than simply covering his tracks?
 Or consider Cross’ motivations.
-He’s a soldier whose chemically-enhanced physical superiority has been ingrained into his DNA, but his super-intelligence still needs a little blue pill to maintain.
-If he doesn’t get another dose, or permanently “viral out”, Cross will revert to his former dim-witted self.
-To prevent this, Cross seeks out Shearing and together they run against the clock of Cross’ returning stupidity.
+He’s a soldier whose chemically enhanced physical superiority has been ingrained into his DNA, but his super-intelligence still needs a little blue pill to maintain.
+If he doesn’t get another dose, or permanently “viral out,” Cross will revert to his former dim-witted self.
+To prevent this, Cross seeks out Shearing, and together they run against the clock of Cross’ returning stupidity.